ckeditor/ckeditor4-docs/docs/guide/dev/integration/angular/README.md

 ## Types

 CKEditor types can be installed from [@types/ckeditor](https://www.npmjs.com/package/@types/ckeditor).
-Note, they aren't developed by the CKEditor Team, so we can't guarantee that are up to date.
+Note, they aren't maintained by the CKEditor Team, so we can't guarantee that are up to date.